Aboriginal

 he tells The Fifth Estate.

-Cultural burning is an option.
+Cultural burning is optional.
 Breathing is not.

 "Every single disease that is non-communicable is impacted by air pollution.